junxit/us-congress-bills-116/bill.md

 - **(a)** *Director*
   - **(1)** *In general* The Museum shall have a Director who shall be appointed by the Secretary in consultation with Board of Trustees.
 The Secretary may appoint an interim Director to oversee the initial activity of establishing the Museum until a permanent Director is selected.
   - **(2)** *Duties* The Director shall manage the Museum subject to the policies of the Board of Regents and the Board of Trustees.
-- **(b)** *Staff* The Secretary may appoint 2 additional employees to serve under the Director, except that such additional employees may be appointed without regard to the provisions of title 5, United States Code, governing appointments in the competitive service.
+- **(b)** *Staff* The Secretary may appoint two additional employees to serve under the Director, except that such additional employees may be appointed without regard to the provisions of title 5, United States Code, governing appointments in the competitive service.
 - **(c)** *Pay* The employees appointed by the Secretary under subsection (b) may be paid without regard to the provisions of chapter 51 and subchapter III of chapter 53 of title 5, United States Code, relating to classification of positions and General Schedule pay rates.

 ## § 7.
 Educational and liaison programs